apache/incubator-gluten/README.md

 Operator stat info is pretty useful to understand Spark's execution status.
 With this design we can only collect info for transform operator which is a combination of operators.
 We need to find ways to send native operators' stat info to Spark driver.

 Memory management is an essential feature in Spark.
-It requires each (large) memory allocation need to register in executor's memory management service.
+It's even more important to Spark Native runtime.
+Unlike JVM, not all OOM error can be captured which leads to ugly segment fault error in strange places like JNI call.
+We need to register each (large) memory allocation in executor's memory management service.
+Spark can control the memory used in each task.
 We implemented this in Gazelle-plugin.
 We will port the function to Gazelle-jni but need to define a set of APIs the native library can call back.

 Spark's RDD cache is columnar batch based.
 In Gazelle-plugin, we use the arrow record batch directly without any memcpy.
 We can build the same functionality in Gazelle-JNI.